Olemme keränneet Suomen matkailuelinkeinolle ajankohtaista tietoa, tilastoja ja muuta hyödyllistä materiaalia Japanista matkailumarkkinana.

-All nationals arriving from the countries and regions with entry ban to Japan within 14 days prior to their application for landing into Japan are subject to conducting of PCR tests for the time being.
-All nationals arriving from all regions are called upon to wait 14 days at a location designated by the quarantine station chief and to refrain from using public transportation until end of May (period may be renewed).
+Nationals arriving from the countries and regions with entry ban to Japan within 14 days prior to their application for landing into Japan are subject to conducting of PCR tests for the time being.
+Recently, passengers from 11 countries/areas were exempted from this requirement (Asian countries only, i.e. Finland not included among these countries).

 Depending on a possible lifting of the quarantine measurements, corporate markets and researchers will resume overseas traveling along with FIT.
 Depending on the economic recovery in the post Corona time, students and millennial segments may become active.
 We might expect some senior markets for luxury travel.
-Special Interest Tour, SIT on certain themes and hobbies may also another market to keep in mind.
+Special Interest Tour, SIT on certain themes and hobbies may also be another market to keep in mind.

 Finland's top of mind image among Japanese consumers are very well positioned for its nature, interior design, Santa Clause and lifestyle.
 It is an ideal destination to drive FIT markets.
 Aurora in Lapland is a very strong tourism icon as Japanese travel agents have experience during the SARS outbreak in Canada between 2003 and 2004 where winter business to Canada grew by double digits after the huge drop in the annual visitor number by 200,000 in 2003.

 Travel agents are continuing to take actions for temporary leaves and reduced wages to minimize financial costs.
 Tour packages have been cancelled throughout September departures.
 Resources have been reallocated to the domestic market for the anticipated sharp demand increase due to Go To Travel campaign.
 The budget is worth 1.5 trillion yen.
 There have not been major bankruptcies reported.
 Tumlare and Kuoni merged to one company under the new corporate new "Kuoni Tumlare" as part of the re-organization.